amoeba-rb/amoeba/README.md

     new_post.title # "Copy of Hello world"
     new_post.contents # "Original contents: I like cats, cats are awesome. (copied version)"

 Like `nullify`, the preprocessing directives do not automatically enable the copying of associated child records.
-If only preprocessing directives are used and you do want to copy child records and no `include_field` or `exclude_field` list is provided, you must still explicitly enable the copying of child records by calling the enable method from within the amoeba block on your model.
+If only preprocessing directives are used and you do want to copy child records and no `include_association` or `exclude_association` list is provided, you must still explicitly enable the copying of child records by calling the enable method from within the amoeba block on your model.

 ### Precedence

 You may use a combination of configuration methods within each model's amoeba block.
 Recognized association types take precedence over inclusion or exclusion lists.
 Inclusive style takes precedence over exclusive style, and these two explicit styles take precedence over the indiscriminate style.
 In other words, if you list fields to copy, amoeba will only copy the fields you list, or only copy the fields you don't exclude as the case may be.
 Additionally, if a field type is not recognized it will not be copied, regardless of whether it appears in an inclusion list.
-If you want amoeba to automatically copy all of your child records, do not list any fields using either `include_field` or `exclude_field`.
+If you want amoeba to automatically copy all of your child records, do not list any fields using either `include_association` or `exclude_association`.

 The following example syntax is perfectly valid, and will result in the usage of inclusive style.
 The order in which you call the configuration methods within the amoeba block does not matter: